GoAuditsGoAudits

 2. Work health and safety practitioners

-External WHS inspections, on the other hand, are performed by independent auditors or consultants.
+External WHS inspections are performed by independent auditors or consultants.
 External audits can help identify gaps that internal teams might overlook due to familiarity or internal biases.
 However, external WHS inspections are usually less cost-effective and therefore more infrequent.

 Types of WHS Audits